-The “Carniball” promo should arrive in FIFA 21 in early March.
+The “Carniball” promo should arrive in FIFA 21 in mid-March.
 In FIFA 19 — the last time the event ran in-game — it kicked off on Friday, March 8 and ran for a full week.

 Either way, the first date confirmation we should get — outside of leaks — will be on the Ultimate Team title screen, so keep your eyes peeled!
 Keep tuned on our Twitter accounts, @UltimateTeamUK and @FutWatch, to see all the breaking news.

 Who is eligible?

 EA SPORTS chose each “Carniball” card from the eight high-profile cities that celebrate annual Carnivals around February and March each year.

 This includes Brazil (Rio De Janeiro), France (Nice), Belgium (Binche), Italy (Venice), Argentina (Buenos Aires), USA (New Orleans), Spain (Cadiz), and Germany (Cologne).
 The lineup — potentially around 18 players strong if there’s two teams — will then be selected from these top-class footballing nations.

 - Read More: FIFA 21 FUT Birthday countdown

 The FIFA 21 publishers usually sway towards more popular clubs too, like Paris Saint Germain, Bayern Munich, Piemonte Calcio, LA Galaxy, and Boca Juniors.

 With all that being said, here’s some of our top picks (and potential ratings).
 We’ve included a fair few, in case EA SPORTS splits the promo into two teams again: